Finnish Education Evaluation Centre: Evaluations

-FINEEC is responsible for the evaluation of education provided by universities and universities of applied sciences in Finland.
-The three key evaluation types are the audits of higher education institutions' quality systems, thematic evaluations of the education system and accreditations of engineering degree programmes.
+FINEEC is responsible for evaluating education provided by universities and universities of applied sciences in Finland.
+Its core activities include audits of higher education institutions’ quality systems, thematic evaluations of the education system, and accreditation of engineering degree programmes.
 Higher education institutions passing the audits carried out by FINEEC receive a quality label, which shows that the quality system used in the organisation in question is in accordance with European principles and recommendations, and that it also meets the national criteria for quality management in higher education institutions.
 The quality label is valid for six years.